process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

   * For special cases, a dedicated test using a specific file.
 Please communicate with the Core Development Team if you think you need a dedicated file.

 💡 If you have a format problem with the BPMN file of the test, the easier way to find the error & fix it is to load the file in your favorite BPMN editor. \
-But be carefull, all the BPMN vendors don't support all the BPMN elements and not the same. \
+But be careful, all the BPMN vendors don't support all the BPMN elements and not the same. \
-So before commit the modification, verify that some elements/configuration are not deleted.
+So before committing the modification, verify that some elements/configuration are not deleted.

 #### Visual testing